 • Find Help when you need it

 Until recently, scientists thought that when children reached adulthood most of them would outgrow their ADHD symptoms.
-Now it is recognized that for a large percentage of people, ADHD will be a lifelong condition – and if left undiagnosed or untreated, ADHD may impact many aspects of their lives.
+Now it is recognized that for a large percentage of people, ADHD will be a lifelong condition – and if left undiagnosed or untreated, ADHD in adults may impact many aspects of their lives.
 Although challenges exist for people living with ADHD, there is much to be hopeful about.

 Although it is not possible to self-diagnose conditions like ADHD, you may be wondering if in fact you do have ADHD.
 This section will help you to understand the common ways that ADHD presents and link you to some resources to help you to follow-up.